jhdouglas21/IST412/README.md

 ## Team Member/ID and Contribution for M04-A03 'Two Implemented Use Cases Integrated with First Usecase + Login/Authentication Implementation with Clean, Refactored Code'

 #1 Nick Falletta - Pecentage of effort: 20%.
+Improved SpendingLimitView's and UserView's UI.
+Added the ability to change username, password, and credit card information in User Profile.
+Added the ability to deposit and withdraw money in User Profile.

 #2 John Douglas - Pecentage of effort: 20%.